CyanideCN/PyCINRAD/README.md

 This submodule provides some useful algorithms in radar meteorology.
 All functions only accept `numpy.ndarray` as input data.
 This submodule extends the usage of this program, as these functions can accept customized data rather than only the data decoded by `cinrad.io`.

-### cinrad.easycalc
+### cinrad.calc

-For direct computation of decoded data, `cinrad.easycalc` provides functions that simplify the process of calculation.
+For direct computation of decoded data, `cinrad.calc` provides functions that simplify the process of calculation.
 For functions contained in this submodule, only a list of reflectivity data is required as the argument.

 Code to generate the required list: